blackbloody/face_detection/README.md

-# Face Detection Windows Form Desktop
+# Face Detection Windows Form

 Application will be connect through Web Socket Face Recognition to get a result of recognition as JSON